 Determination of Bonus Pools.
 Since 2003, performance-based incentive awards have been based on bonus pool formulas established under the Executive Incentive Plan.
-For 2012, the size of the bonus pool available for cash incentive awards was based upon 6% of the Company's 2012 "adjusted operating income," defined as net income increased by interest expense; federal, state and local income taxes; executive cash incentive awards; extraordinary or non-recurring losses; and losses from publicly-disclosed acquisitions in 2012 (including a \$44 million non-recurring non-cash loss in 2012 related to the sale of a group of subsidiaries) and decreased by extraordinary or non-recurring gains, and gains from publicly-disclosed acquisitions (of which there were none), for a total of \$19,268,280 for 2012.
+For 2014, the size of the bonus pool available for cash incentive awards was based upon 6% of the Company's 2014 "adjusted operating income," defined as net income increased by interest expense; federal, state and local income taxes; executive cash incentive awards; extraordinary or non-recurring losses; and losses from publicly-disclosed acquisitions in 2014 (of which there were none) and decreased by extraordinary or non-recurring gains, and gains from publicly-disclosed acquisitions (of which there were none), for a total of \$30,930,300.